fed/blog/content/about.md

 I'm a software engineer with a keen interest in frontend web development, and I help teams ship clean and maintainable code that's accessible, performant, reliable, and easy to reason about.

+I also study maths on the side, working towards a master's by coursework in pure mathematics.
+It's an interest I'm returning to after years away from it.

+## About this blog

 This blog has a bit of a focus on web accessibility, Elm, React, functional (reactive) programming, web components, and browser APIs.

 I typically post half-baked ideas, thoughts, code snippets and resources that I find interesting and useful.
 Instead of documenting my